Uzugijin/blender-md3/README.md

 Can work with animations in any form (no need to bake to Shape Keys), textures and md3 tags (added as Empty objects).
 Used [this](http://www.icculus.org/homepages/phaethon/q3a/formats/md3format.html) format reference.

 Classic version of the addon is no longer updated by me.
-This fork is all about [Q3 MD3 XU](https://github.com/Uzugijin/blender-md3/releases/tag/experimental) now which is connected to the Nonlinear Animation workspace.
+This fork is all about Quake3 MD3 Export Utility now which is connected to the Nonlinear Animation workspace.

 ## Manual for Playermodel exporting:
 CONSTRAINTS do not work! (unless animation is baked - not confirmed) Parenting does!